Neestackich/literal-backend/README.md

 ## Launch the project

-1. Enter the root directory
+1. Enter the root directory and type:
    ```bash
     make start
     ```